 Felton v.
-State A13A0244- July 3, 2013.
-Hands Off Officer! – Marijuana Suppressed After Illegal Pat-down - Houston County, Warner Robins, Georgia.
+State, A13A0244 – July 3, 2013.
+Hands Off Officer! – Marijuana Suppressed After Illegal Pat-down – Houston County, Warner Robins, Georgia.
 A “heated verbal argument” between a Houston County woman and a man, later identified as Jermoris Felton, was witnessed by a concerned citizen who called the police.
-Upon arrival of the police, Mr. Felton was detained by an officer as part of an investigatory stop, also know as a “second tier” or “Terry” stop.
+Upon the arrival of the police, Mr. Felton was detained by an officer as part of an investigatory stop, also known as a “second-tier” or “Terry” stop.
 The officer testified that Mr. Felton kept putting his hand in his pocket and was acting fidgety and nervous.
 The officer testified that Mr. Felton even refused to take his hand out of his pocket when requested to do so.
 When the officer asked if he could pat down Mr. Felton for “any weapons or illegal items,” Felton stood silent.
 Conducting the pat-down anyways, the officer felt a large item in Felton’s pocket.
 When asked if the officer had permission to remove the item, Felton stated, “I don’t care.”
-The large item was in fact a crown royal bag containing marijuana.
-Mr. Felton was subsequently arrested, and later convicted, for possession of marijuana.
+The large item was a crown royal bag containing marijuana.
+Mr. Felton was subsequently arrested and later convicted, for possession of marijuana.
 Of relevance is the fact that the officer failed to testify that he believed Mr. Felton to be armed and dangerous.

 After a motion to suppress hearing was held at the Houston County Courthouse in Warner Robins, Georgia, the trial court denied the Defendant’s motion, equating an officer’s right to detain an individual with the right to conduct a pat-down for officer protection.
 Luckily, the Georgia Court of Appeals stepped in to rectify the situation and correct the trial court’s puzzling analysis of long-standing and well-settled Fourth Amendment precedent.